Credit Card Debt Help

 Is your credit card debt out of control?
 Are you in over your head with missed repayments, high interest and mounting fees?
 It sounds like you have fallen into the credit card debt trap!

-55% of Australians have a credit card and our collective debt is close to $50 billion.
-The average amount owing on a single credit card in Australia is near $3700 and more than 8 million Aussies have more than 1 card.
-If you think that sounds like a lot of money, you are right.
-Especially considering 80% of Aussie credit card owners are earning less than $45,000 per year.
-With figures like these, it isn’t any wonder more and more Aussies are struggling with their credit card repayments.
+According to the Australian Debt Clock, 55% of Australians have credit card debt and we collectively owe close to $50 billion.
+The average amount of a single credit card debt in Australia is $3700 and more than 8 million Aussies have at least 2 cards.
+If you think that sounds like a lot of money, you are right!
+Especially considering 80% of credit card owners are earning less than $45,000 per year.
+With figures like these, it isn’t any wonder more and more people are struggling with their credit card debt repayments?

 Credit Card Debt in Australia

 More often than not, it all starts with one bill.
-One emergency purchase you didn’t see coming and it has to go on your credit card.
-Before you know it you are stuck chasing your tail, paying off your credit card, but then using your credit card to pay off your bills.
+One emergency purchase you didn’t see coming and you simply must put it on your credit card.
+Before you know it, you are stuck chasing your tail, paying off your credit card, but then using your credit card to pay your bills.
 Then around you go until you reach your credit limit and you have no idea where to turn.
 Sound familiar?
 This is the credit card debt trap and thousands of Aussies find themselves in this situation every year.